H3.33, third floor of the Humanities Building

 This pioneering research analysed relationships between metropolitan societies and the settler populations of their overseas empires to demonstrate how these were articulated through discourses of ‘Whiteness’.
 Far from an unproblematic marker of transimperial affiliation, I have shown White identities to be multiple and contested.
 This extends work in ‘Whiteness Studies’ – the field that examines the cultural aspects of people identified as ‘white’ – by moving beyond the US focus and instead considering British colonists in the Caribbean (c.1780-1840) and Gibraltar (c.1800-2000).
 The main output of this research was a monograph entitled White Creole Culture, Politics and Identity during the Age of Abolition (Cambridge University Press, 2005), which was nominated for the 2005 Young Academic Author of the Year Times Higher Education Supplement award.
 Revealing the uneven geographies of Whiteness, this research thus relocates debates to a transnational context.

-Postgraduate Students (current and recently completed PhDs and MRes)
+Postgraduate Students, current and recently completed PhDs and MRes (full list here)

-- Kit Maxwell (2021-), 'Material culture of the British Caribbean in the long eighteenth century'
+- Kit Maxwell (2021-), 'The material culture of the British Caribbean in the long eighteenth century'

 - Dr Kimberley Thomas (2013-19), '"Oh, the trials! the trials! they make the salt water come into my eyes": Slaves and salt in the Caribbean, 1680-1850', Yesu Persaud Centre for Caribbean Studies/Warwick Collaborative Postgraduate Research Scholarship